Parralogic/bouncer2.4_5GHz/READme.txt

 and just re-execut/run bouncer2.4_5GHz again and will take you back to the trusted mac list selection!
 *If my script/s where helpful in any shape way or form or abstract idea :FANTASTIC! thats all that matters.
+Shit no-one fucking Paypaled me hahaha; so I took it off this READme.
+I Don't Play That Shit!

 UPDATE!
 11/12/2020
 So far both methods working under my setup